No Trump crash; Stocks recover from overnight scare

 "People were not positioned for this and that's going to have some aftershocks," said Michael Block, chief market strategist at Rhino Trading.

-That means there could be dramatic moves in store for stocks that were seen as big winners or losers in a Clinton White House.
-For instance, Wall Street raced on Wednesday to buy up shares of biotech and prison companies -- two industries Clinton had singled out.
-The iShares Nasdaq Biotechnology ETF (IBB)is up a whopping 8% and drug makerrs like Celgene (CELG) were up more than 11%.
+That explains the dramatic moves for stocks that were seen as big winners or losers in a Clinton White House.
+For instance, Wall Street raced on Wednesday to buy up shares of biotech and prison companies -- two industries Clinton had singled out for attack.
+The iShares Nasdaq Biotechnology ETF (IBB)bounced 5% and drug makers like Shire (SHPG) spiked 9%.

 Big banks are also rising amid hopes that Trump will follow through with promises to dial back the Dodd-Frank regulatory reform.
-Bank of America (BAC) soared 5%, while JPMorgan Chase (JPM) gained nearly 4%.
-Of course, Trump has also called to break up the big banks.
+Bank of America (BAC)soared 5%, while JPMorgan Chase (JPM) gained nearly 4%.
+Of course, Trump has also called to break up the big banks by bringing back the Glass-Steagall Act.

+Defense stocks like Lockheed Martin (LMT) and Raytheon (RTN) are flying high as well, a sign that Wall Street is betting Trump and the GOP-led Congress will ramp up military spending.

+Likewise, Trump has promised to spend heavily on rebuilding America's infrastructure.
+That's great news for construction and materials companies like Caterpillar (CAT) and U.S. Steel (X), both of which enjoyed big market rallies.

 Hospital stocks plummeted amid fears Trump will scale back or even repeal Obamacare, which had provided hospitals with a steady stream of customers.
 Hospital operators HCA Holdings (HCA) and Tenet Healthcare (THC) plunged 15% and 27%, respectively.

-It's likely a reflection of concerns that Trump's plans to spend heavily on infrastructure and defense could drive up the U.S. debt and deficit.
+It's likely a reflection of concerns that Trump's plans to spend heavily could drive up the U.S. debt.
 Fitch warned on Wednesday that the medium-term impact of Trump's policies "would be negative" for U.S. creditworthiness if implemented in full.